 Onyx and Lacquer High Gloss

-Minimal Media Wall Build
+Minimal Recessed Build

 Not every room suits a full-width build.
-In a smaller living room or a bedroom, a considered media wall built into the recess, flush with the wall on each side, can achieve the same result at a more appropriate scale.
+In a smaller living room or a bedroom, a considered media wall built into the recess, flush with the wall on each side, achieves the same result at a more appropriate scale.
 The television sits within the build rather than projecting from it.
 Cabinetry sits either side at the same depth.
 Clean, resolved, proportional.

 Media Wall FAQs